PennyLaneAI/pennylane/README.md

 If you are having issues, please let us know by posting the issue on our GitHub issue tracker.

-We also have a [PennyLane discussion forum](https://discuss.pennylane.ai)—come join the community and chat with the PennyLane team.
+Join the [PennyLane Discussion Forum](https://discuss.pennylane.ai/) to connect with the quantum community, get support, and engage directly with our team.
+It’s the perfect place to share ideas, ask questions, and collaborate with fellow researchers and developers!

 Note that we are committed to providing a friendly, safe, and welcoming environment for all.
 Please read and respect the [Code of Conduct](.github/CODE_OF_CONDUCT.md).